alhermann/ngvu-multiscale-3d1d0d/README.md

 # NGVU-Multiscale-3D1D0D

-> A reproducible research code for our preprint
+> Research code for our preprint
 > **A 3D-1D-0D Multiscale Model of the Neuro-Glial-Vascular Unit for Synaptic and Vascular Dynamics in the Dorsal Vagal Complex**
 > Hermann, Alexander, *et al.*, arXiv:2504.02540 (2025)